 Frederick Douglass National Historic Site

-Established in 1988, the Frederick Douglass National Historic Site preserves the home and legacy of Frederick Douglass, former slave who became one of the most influential men of the 19th century.
-Douglass was a leading abolitionist, newspaper editor, civil rights advocate, author, orator, and statesmen.
-The Victorian-style home was built between 1855 and 1859 for John Van Hook.
+Established in 1988, the Frederick Douglass National Historic Site preserves the home and legacy of Frederick Douglass, a formerly enslaved man who became one of the most influential people of the 19th century.
+Douglass was a leading abolitionist, newspaper editor, civil rights advocate, author, orator, and statesman.
+This Victorian-style home was built between 1855 and 1859 for John Van Hook.
 Douglass purchased the home in 1877 with the aid of Freedmen’s Savings and Trust Company.
 Douglass and his wife, Anna, moved into the home in 1878 after he received an appointment as the marshal for the District of Columbia.
 Frederick Douglass lived in the home until his death in 1895 and it was acquired by the National Park Service in 1962.
-In 2017, the site was used to represent Washington D.C. on the America the Beautiful quarters.
+In 2017, the site was used to represent Washington D.C. on its commemorative America the Beautiful quarter-dollar coins.

 Backstory and Context

 Douglass was born as a slave in Maryland and it was conducted in his grandmother’s cabin on the plantation his family lived at.
 He was a mixed race kid with Native American, African, and European in his ethnicity, but he was overall African-American.
 Douglass wasn’t even Fredrick’s born surname as his official surname was Bailey, but he dropped it after escaping slavery.
 He was separated from his biological mother and given to his grandmother, who raised him primarily during his younger years.
 Douglass was switched around to many other guardians at different plantations as well.